antarctica/ansible-core-public/README.md

 #### Other requirements

+* As of version **2.0.0** any OS this role is applied to **MUST** ensure passwordless sudo is enabled for the "sudo" group and SSH Agent Forwarding is preserved when using sudo.
+    * If using an of the following combinations of roles and OS images ensure you are using version **2.0.0** or higher, which implement these requirements:
+        * `bootstrap-vagrant` bootstrapping role with the [antarctica/trusty](https://atlas.hashicorp.com/antarctica/boxes/trusty) base box
+        * `bootstrap-esxi` bootstrapping role with the Ubuntu Trusty OVA as a template [1]
+        * `bootstrap-digitalocean` bootstrapping role with the relevant DigitalOcean snapshot as a template [2]
 * Public keys which should be added to the `authorized_keys` file of the app user, each key should be a separate file.
 Keys should be contained in  `core_app_user_authorized_keys_directory`.

+[1] See the [BAS Packer Templates](https://stash.ceh.ac.uk/projects/BASPACK/repos/packer-templates) for more information.

+[2] See the `bootstrap-digitalocean` role for more information on which snapshot to use.

 #### Variables

 * `core_controller_user_username`
 	* The username of the controller user, used for management tasks, if enabled
-	* This variable **must** be a valid unix username
+	* This variable **MUST** represent a valid UNIX user.
 	* Default: "controller"
 * `core_controller_user_enabled`
-	* If "true" a user for management tasks, termed a controller user, will be configured.
+	* If "true" a user for management tasks, termed a controller user, will be configured
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
-	* Default: true
+	* Default: "true"
 * `core_controller_user_create_bash_aliases`
     * If "true" an empty "bash_aliases" file will be created for the controller user.
     * Bash is configured to load this file automatically if it exists.
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
+    * Default: "true"
+* `core_controller_user_add_to_adm_group`
+    * If "true" the user presented by the `` variable will be added to the "adm" group, which allows access to log files
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
-    * Default: true
+    * Default: "true"
 * `core_app_user_username`
 	* The username of the app user, used for day to day tasks, if enabled
-	* This variable **must** be a valid unix username
+	* This variable **MUST** be a valid unix username
 	* Default: "app"
 * `core_app_user_enabled`
-	* If "true" a user for day to day tasks, termed an app user, will be created.
+	* If "true" a user for day to day tasks, termed an app user, will be created
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
-	* Default: true
+	* Default: "true"
 * `core_app_user_authorized_keys_directory`
-	* Path relative to where this role is installed to the directory that contains files for the `authorized_keys` file of the app user.
+    * The path, relative to where this role is installed, to the directory that contains the public key files to be added to the app user's `authorized_keys` file.
-	* This variable **must** point to a directory, it **must not** include a trailing `/`.
+	* This variable **MUST** point to a directory, it **MUST NOT** include a trailing `/`.
 	* Default: "../../../public_keys"
 * `core_app_user_create_bash_aliases`
-    * If "true" an empty "bash_aliases" file will be created for the app user.
+    * If "true" an empty "bash_aliases" file will be created for the app user
     * Bash is configured to load this file automatically if it exists.
+    * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).
     * Default: true
 * `core_ssh_known_hosts`
-	* An array of trusted SSH host keys to be added to `ssh_known_hosts`.
+	* An array of trusted SSH host keys to be added to the OS `ssh_known_hosts` file.
 	* This is a workaround for ssh-keyscan not working correctly.
     * To add to this list:
         * start with a clean `~/.ssh/known_hosts` file